SoftEng-HEIGVD/Teaching-HEIGVD-AIT-2016-Labo-Docker/README.md

 This means that our nodes are not joining the `Serf` cluster and more important cannot resolve the DNS names of the nodes.

-You can do a simple experiment to see you yourself there is no name resolution.
+You can do a simple experiment to see yourself that there is no name resolution.
 Connect to a container and run a ping command.

 ```bash